zerotrickpony/helloelectron/README.md

 - typescript
 - electron-forge
 - requirejs (for bootstrapping JS modules into the render process)
-- squirrel (for the windows installer)
+- squirrel (for the windows installer, and the OTA updater)
 - better-sqlite3 (not necessary but proves that NPM works)
 - VSCode (not a build dependency but implicit in the environment)
 - Bash (there are a few short bash scripts on non-Windows)